koundi1/Power-BI-Dashboards/README.md

 # Power-BI-Dashboards

-Please click on the links to view the dashboards
+Please copy paste the links in your browser to view the dashboards